Millersville University: Winter Visual & Performing Arts Center

 Built as an expansion of Lyte Auditorium in Alumni Hall, the new Charles R. and Anita B Winter Visual and Performing Arts Center has a new entrance off Cottage Avenue in Millersville.
 The grand opening occurred on Friday, October 12, 2012, after two years of renovations to the original structure, Lyte Auditorium.
-Named for local philanthropist Charles Winter, whose daughters are both Millersville graduates, The new Visual and Performing Arts Center, a $26 million construction and renovation project, enhances the original 29,041-square-foot building of 700 seats with a 59,452-square-foot addition.
+Named for local philanthropist Charles Winter, whose daughters are both Millersville graduates, the new Visual and Performing Arts Center, a $26 million construction and renovation project, enhances the original 29,041-square-foot building of 700 seats with a 59,452-square-foot addition.
 Part of the university's master plan to effectively use and reuse existing land, facilities, and infrastructure, the new Winter Visual & Performing Arts Center houses features a concert hall, recital hall, performance hall, classrooms, a recording studio, piano lab, a music library, faculty offices and more.
 Known by students as the VPAC (for Visual and Performing Arts Building), other features of the state-of-the-art building are a scenery shop, soundproof classrooms, several sitting areas, a music library and approximately 20 Soundlok rooms, which are modular sound-isolation rooms for practicing.

-The Ware Center
+Ware Center For The Arts

-The Ware Center is a performing arts center in Lancaster, PA and the Lancaster city campus of Millersville University.
+The Ware Center for the Arts is a performing arts center in Lancaster, PA and the Lancaster city campus of Millersville University.
 Located on North Prince Street at the end of Lancaster's Gallery Row, the center is part of the Millersville University's Department of Visual & Performing Arts.

 Originally designed by architect Philip Johnson, the $32 million building opened in 2008 as the home of the now defunct Pennsylvania Academy of Music.
 Since 2010, it has hosted classes for nearly 1,000 Millersville University students during Fall and Spring semesters.
 Various art exhibits and live performances are held at this venue throughout the year, and the facility can be rented out as a private event venue and banquet hall.

 Academics

-Millersville University has 8,725 students with a student-faculty ratio of 19:1 and an average class size of 26.

-Degree programs and certifications
+Degree Programs and Certifications

 According to the 2020-2021 undergraduate course catalog Millersville University offers: